richardstartin/richardstartin.github.io/_posts/2020-01-26-roaringbitmap-performance-tricks.md

 ```

 This gets reasonable results; throughput of large aggregations should get much faster, depending sublinearly on the number of cores.
-It could be faster though.
+It could be much faster though.

 1. The grouping stage is pure overhead; the faster it gets, the better.
    One option would be to use a primitive hashmap implementation from another library, but another is to wait for inline types, when this will likely automatically get faster.
 2. Overhead could be removed by not using streams.
-3. It would be cheap to balance the work between workers prior to parallel execution, rather than relying on work stealing.
+3. It would be cheap to balance the work between workers prior to parallel execution, rather than relying on FJP work stealing.

 I can't personally justify the time and effort required to do something better, and I have only used this in production once, in an application where performance was unimportant, but got satisfying results.